bsawicki/mastery/README.md

 From there, knowing what kind of interface I wanted, I worked backwards to come up with the necessary data structures (which are obvious from the interface).
 I parsed data into the data structures from the input format.
 I chose CSV because the problem statment lists the data in a format that resembles a spreadsheet, and I thought given the problem space a CSV was not unlikely as an input format.
 I used defaultdict to simplify the usage of a dictionary even further, and chose to use Python's csv module with a DictReader so that the lookups in the input would be human readable.

 I chose to output both to the console and to a file.
-I did this because I wanted to persist output, and I didn't view this as much as a library as I did a standalone utility.
-Were it a library I would have returned values from the match\_loads function rather than persisting output to disk and returning to the console.
+I did this because I wanted to persist output, and I didn't view this as much as a library who's output would be further process as I did a standalone utility that produced final output.
+Were it a library that generated data to be further processed I would have returned values from the match\_loads function rather than persisting output to disk and returning to the console.

 ## Final notes